-Some members of the team have been working together in the energy industry for over 20 years, giving us experience and knowledge which is unrivalled amongst our competitors.
+Members of the team have been working together in the energy industry for over 25 years, giving us experience and knowledge which is probably unrivalled.

 John Wearmouth has worked in the UK power industry for more than 40 years and has helped to develop a number of power stations in the UK and overseas.
 Early in his career he became Chief Chemist for the Northern Gas Board, before moving to Merz and McLellan, an international power station engineering consultancy.
 At Merz and McLellan he held a number of roles; first as a Power Station Water Treatment Engineer and subsequently as Chief Power Station Chemist, and then Technical Director of the Environmental Engineering group.
 A major part of his work was identifying and consenting power stations overseas and in the UK.
 He has been involved in the majority of the gas fired power plants constructed in the UK since 1990, either acting on behalf of the developer, identifying sites and obtaining consents, or acting for banks financing the projects carrying out environmental due diligence.
 In 2000 he became an independent consultant, providing advice across the world to power station and water treatment clients.
 He has advised the Environment Agency on the role of coal fired power stations in the period from 2012 onwards and also the UK government on Carbon Capture and Storage, working as part of the team that initiated the competition for the first CCS plant in the UK.

 Alan Kerr has been responsible for investments into the utility and infrastructure sector for over 30 years.
 He began his career in investment management and has worked with some of the leading names in the industry, managing over £1bn of investment funds mostly listed on the London Stock Exchange.
 He went on to found a number of companies in a range of industries including renewables.
-He holds degrees in Law, in Finance and is a member of the CFA Institute.
+He holds degrees in Law, in Finance and qualified as an Associate of the CFA Institute.

 Johnny Wearmouth has project managed Environmental Impact Assessments (EIA) for numerous power generation projects, including CCGT, wind farms, biomass plants and diesel generators in the UK and overseas.
 He project-managed the EIA and post-application works for the 1,320 MW Trafford Power CCGT, which was the first “carbon capture ready” power station to be awarded consent in the UK.
 He has also undertaken environmental permitting work on behalf of clients for power generation and industrial projects.
 With a degree in accounting, he also has skills in financial and economic modelling and has been involved in strategic/economic planning work undertaken on behalf of organisations such as the Carbon Trust and National Grid Offshore Ltd.